 The CU Trumpet Studio provides a supportive yet challenging environment designed to help students maximize their potential.
 Reaching the highest level of musicianship is achieved through mutual effort of the teacher and student, which is why the studio remains active and vigilant to ensure success.
-Weekly studio activities include warm-up classes, studio class, chamber ensemble coachings, and individual lessons.
+Weekly studio activities include warm-up classes, studio class, chamber ensemble coachings, trumpet orchestral excerpts class, a full brass orchestral reading class, and individual lessons.

 The studio is also fortunate to have direct access to Justin Bartels, principal trumpet of the Colorado Symphony and instructor of trumpet at the University of Colorado Boulder.

 There are three Graduate Teaching Assistantships designated for the Trumpet Studio.
 Two perform in the award-winning Graduate Brass Quintet and the other serves as a studio assistant.
 Teaching Assistants will help teach non-major trumpet students, hold office hours, provide sectionals, and give extra help with lesson materials, which allows them the opportunity to grow as pedagogues.
 All TAs play in major ensembles without exception.

 There are three music major degree programs available to undergraduate trumpet students at the University of Colorado Boulder.
 They are designed to accommodate the needs of all types of potential music majors:

 - Bachelor of Music in Performance (BM) is a highly intensive approach to performance with the goal of attaining an advanced degree or to be gainfully employed as a performer and/or teacher at the college level.